Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 `Borrow` allows you to borrow the data of one type as another if its another type, and `BorrowMut` allows you to borrow that data mutably.

-One type that already implements this is `String`.
+One type that already implements `Borrow` is `String`.
 As I mentioned above, `String` is a smart pointer to a string slice stored on the heap, and it implements `Borrow<str>` to allow us to borrow the data as if it were a string slice type.

 ```rust
 // We need to bring the trait in scope